-(3) Represents restricted stock awards, which vest in three annual installments beginning February 27, 2015, with the exception of Mr. Furbay's restricted stock award, which vests in four annual installments beginning February 27, 2015.
+(3) Represents restricted stock awards, which vest in three annual installments beginning February 27, 2017.
+A portion of the restricted stock award for Mr. Furbay vests in four annual installments beginning February 27, 2017.

-(4) Represents the grant date fair value of the PSU awards as determined in accordance with FASB ASC Topic 718 using the Monte Carlo simulation method.
+(4) Represents the grant date fair value of the PSU awards as determined in accordance with FASB ASC Topic 718.